At this point, early in the Trump presidency, you might be sounding a cautious tone.

 Coverage of the White House and the president traditionally comes from the national press corps.
 That tradition is being challenged as the Trump White House appears to be launching an attack against the mainstream media.

 Over the weekend White House press secretary, Sean Spicer and President Trump said things that the press says are patently untrue.
 Among them Trump said he had not waged battle against intelligence agencies and Spicer claimed Trump’s inauguration was the most attended in history.
 Neither statement could be supported and was contradicted by accounts and news reports.

 The combination of an unreliable relationship between the White House and the press, along with uncertainty about the plans of the Trump administration have still left a surprising amount of optimism available, especially among companies in the S&P 500.

-Those sounding positive notes have included senior executives at Morgan Stanley (NYSE:MSD), Delta Air Lines (NYSE:DALC), United Continental Holdings (NYSE:UALC) and others.
+Those sounding positive notes have included senior executives at Morgan Stanley (NYSE:MSA), Delta Air Lines (NYSE:DALB), United Continental Holdings (NYSE:UALB) and others.
 On the more cautious side of the equation, Kansas City Southern (NYSE:KSUC) CEO Patrick Ottensmeyer said, "Obviously the political and economic uncertainty is probably first and foremost on most of our minds, and the irony of us reporting earnings on the Inauguration Day of the 45th President is not entirely lost on us."

 Still those Trump has publicly targeted like Ford Motor (NYSE:FC), General Motors (NYSE:GMB), Boeing Co (NYSE:BAB) and Lockheed Martin (NYSE:LMTC) have no desire to rattle any cages.
 As Robert Pavlik at Boston Private Wealth said, "You don't want to step on a mine.
 So the best course of action is to be somewhat optimistic, positive but also somewhat noncommittal so you're not trapped one way or another."